Youpen-y/jiajia/README.md

 ### Next generation JIAJIA (SDSM) --- M-JIAJIA
-JIAJIA is a software distributed shared memory system that written at the beginning of the century.
-What makes it unique is its lock-based consistency.
+M-JIAJIA is a software distributed shared memory(SDSM) system built upon JIAJIA SDSM.
+It inherits most of the features of JIAJIA, such as lock-based cache coherence protocol(which is an implementation of scope consistency model) to maintain the data consistency of the different copies spread on the different hosts.

+"M" of M-JIAJIA means multithread and dual communication stack(udp and RDMA)

 As a static library, it provide usable interfaces to programmer so that they can use it divide their tasks to run on multiple machines.
 [Interfaces](#jiajia30-interfaces)